 Slide the new torsion spring replacement onto the torsion tube with the stationary cone facing the center bracket.
 Then reinstall the cable drum with the garage door wire.
 Reinsert the torsion bar into the left-side bearing bracket.

 Connect stationary cones to the bracket

 Shove the torsion bar to the left, then slide on the center bearing.
 Install the right spring and push the bearing into the stationary cone.
-Reinstall the drum as shown in Photo 7.
+Reinstall the drum as shown.
 Connect both stationary cones to the center bracket.

 Deal with rusted parts now

 Snap the lift cable loop over the pin on the new bottom bracket.
 Insert the new roller.
 Then swap in the new bottom brackets and cables.

 Anchor the cable in the slot